ublue-os/ucore/ucore/vm-test.md

 - Every SSH host key type and fingerprint remains unchanged
 - The same checks still pass after a second target reboot

+Direct mode validates the installed image digest on both boots and performs the same health, networking, identity, SSH-key, and persistence checks.
+It does not assert a rollback deployment because no `bootc switch` occurs.

 ## Configuration

 The following environment variables are optional: